ariadiamond/cs6903_project2/README.md

-# CS 6903 Project 2
+# Cryptik

 |Adam Gordon|Aria Diamond|Ender Gottipati|Gabriella Vega|
 |-----------|------------|---------------|--------------|

 ## Overview

 Project repository for CS-GY 6903 project 2.
-We are building a secure system allowing for anonymous question answer format/messaging.
+We are building a secure system allowing for anonymous messaging called Cryptik.
 This is type 1 of project 2.

 ## Limitations

-This has not been written yet, so it does not do anything.
+It is incomplete.

 ## Sources